STOLYPIN: Scope for limited progress under Biden, so long as the past remains the past

 The Obama years were, after all, not years of particularly successful policy.
 The New START arms control treaty was agreed in 2010, which was an undoubted step forward, but otherwise an unrealistic over-estimation of US strength and under-estimation of Russian determination led to a series of failed initiatives that played their part in the worsening relationship.

-The infamous 2009 “Reset” may or may not have been an unwise gamble of the presidency of Dmitry Medvedev, but the US-led campaign on Libya and the openly expressed hopes that he would replace Russian President Vladimir Putin more firmly – in 2011, Biden reportedly told a gathering of opposition figures at Spaso House, the US ambassador’s residence in Moscow, that it would be better for Russia if Putin did not run for re-election – certainly helped confirm Putin’s determination to re-assume the presidency.
+The infamous 2009 “Reset” may or may not have been an unwise gamble on the presidency of Dmitry Medvedev, but the US-led campaign on Libya and the openly expressed hopes that he would replace Russian President Vladimir Putin certainly helped confirm Putin’s determination to re-assume the presidency.
+In 2011, Biden had reportedly told a gathering of opposition figures at Spaso House, the US ambassador’s residence in Moscow, that it would be better for Russia if Putin did not run for re-election.

 Washington consistently over-estimated its capacity to dictate the relationship.
 In 2009, Biden told the Wall Street Journal that he thought: “We vastly underestimate the hand that we hold” and that a Russia with a “shrinking population base” and “a withering economy” would have to accommodate Western – US – interests.